 Sam hails from the North shore of Long Island where, believe it or not, it’s still possible to wander in the woods.
 Love for running, swimming and hiking were instilled early on by his parents who, being from Oklahoma, also enthusiastically encouraged exploring the wide open spaces of the South West.
 Sam loves to share stories from the road and hopes to keep adding to his adventures which include a tour of Central America, a sixth month 20,000 mile road trip from New York to Alaska and a recent summit of Mount Kilimanjaro in Tanzania.
 Sam enjoys nothing more than to get out with fellow New Yorkers into some of the deep spaces that, luckily enough, are well within reach of our great city.

 Mike was born and raised in Michigan where he learned to enjoy the outdoors through family camping and fishing trips.
 He spent the majority of his summers in the woods and winters in the snow having Calvin and Hobbes inspired adventures.
 When software brought him to NYC, he started “commute hacking” by running to and from work to avoid the busy subway.
 To reconnect with the outdoors he began doing backpacking trips using only the tri-state commuter trains.
 He has traveled extensively and his hobbies include skiing, triathlon, and obstacle course racing.
 Mike believes that a lifestyle including outdoor activity is the path to happiness and gets a tremendous amount of enjoyment seeing New Yorkers have that realization as well.
-Constantly in search of the next adventure, Mike is pursuing an Appalachian Trail thru-hike from Georgia to Maine.
+Constantly in search of the next adventure, Mike recently completed an Appalachian Trail thru-hike from Georgia to Maine.

 Zach grew up in Northern California sandwiched between the coast, the redwood forests and the city of San Francisco.
 As a kid, his parents helped to foster a life of unbridled curiosity, an interest in art and music, and an acute connection to open spaces.
 As he grew older, he turned a romantic eye to New York and the culture of creativity that thrived there.
 He attends the Tom Brown Jr Tracker school in New Jersey where he studies primitive survival skills.
 Zach has travelled through Chile, India, Canada, Argentina, Germany, Italy, Greece, the United Kingdom, Bolivia, and more.
 He plays the drums, rides bikes, studies martial arts, writes, paints, and loves burritos.